NoumenaDigital/npl-vscode-extension/DEVELOPING.md

   - This generates JavaScript files in the `out/` directory (notably `out/extension.js`)
 - Run `npm run package` to create a .vsix file for distribution

+## Versioning and Publishing

+When you want to publish a new version of the extension:

+1. Update the `version` field in `package.json`
+2. Create a PR with your changes
+3. When merged to master, the CI will automatically detect the version change and publish the extension

 ## Server Configuration

 The extension attempts to connect to an NPL language server on port 5007 before starting its own server.
 The TCP mode is currently primarily intended for development.